drraccoony/drraccoony/README.md

 ### Hello! 👋
 Part Time tinkerer of coding and video game projects.
 Several years of experience with Gamemaker Studio and excited to start working in something more powerful!
-I absoutely love learning new things and crave building things and being creative!
+I absoutely love learning new things and crave building things and being creative.
 - 🌱 I’m currently learning Godot GDScript, Python and recently venturing into DotNet.
 - 📚 Working to get better with MySQL and other databases
 - 💯 Most Familiar with PHP, GML, TI-Basic (lol) and C Basic